The Day Quentin Tarantino Became A Filmmaker

 He was always interested in making films but tells Rogan that the job took the fire and ambition away from him:

-It’s one of those things where this isn’t my dream.
-I didn’t want to work at a video store for years.
-I wanted to make movies.
-But it’s dream-adjacent.
-It’s close to my dream.
-I get to watch movies all f**king day.
-I get to talk about movies all f**king day.
 I’m not working at a pizza parlour.
-I’m not busting ass as a bartender…I’d go to this store if I wasn’t paid to go to this store.
+I’m not busting ass as a bartender…I’d go to this video store if I wasn’t paid to go to this store.
 But for a couple of years, [the video store job] put me to sleep.
 It put my ambition to sleep a little bit because I was happy enough.

 But there was a “life-changing day” when he “got the fire back again”.

-Tarantino had a roommate that was five years older named Steve-O. The day Steve-O turned 30, Tarantino remembers that his personality changed.
+So, Tarantino had a roommate that was five years older named Steve-O. The day Steve-O turned 30, Tarantino remembers that his friend's personality changed.
 Steve-O was always a funny guy but became angrier and more bitter.
 He had spent his 20s hanging out with people Tarantino’s age and not accomplishing any of his professional goals.

 Tarantino said that Steve-O’s personality change was “showing me a truth”.